IgorZaton/Data-Science-Tips/Code_Tips.md

 The biggest structure here would be the whole process, we can call it `pipeline` or `flow_manager`.
 It can be splited to `data_loader`, `algorithm`, `metric`, `visualizer` and `serializer`.
 Going one step further, `algorithm` can be splitted to `preprocessor` and `detector`.

-From implementation point of view, the idea is to create an abstract class for each extracted block and make a functional classes inherit from its.
+From implementation point of view, the idea is to create an abstract class for each extracted block and make a functional classes inherit from it.
+Also to create module from your directory, you must add an `__init__.py` inside of it.
+By default it might be an empty file, but you can specify what should be visible during importing subpackages from this module simply by importing it in the `__init__.py` (see tip 2).

+To get more info about code modularization check out [inedo blog](https://blog.inedo.com/python/modularization-and-packages/).